Upper Beaches: Midway and the Toronto Golf Club

 In 1909 Midway and Norway were officially annexed to the growing City of Toronto.
-The Toronto Civic Railways would begin construction of a line stretching between Greenwood to East Toronto's Main Street.
-The railway line flowed along Gerrard Street East, turning north on Coxwell and re-continuing east on a footpath used by the former golf club, now Upper Gerrard Street East.
-This route still exists today as the TTC 506 Carlton.
+The Toronto Civic Railways would construct a streetcar line stretching between Greenwood to East Toronto's Main Street that would open in 1912.
+The line along Gerrard Street East, turning north on Coxwell and re-continuing east on a footpath used by the former golf club, now (Upper) Gerrard Street East.
+This route still exists today as the TTC 506 Carlton streetcar.

 The new owners of the former golf club were a land developers by the name of Robin's Group.
 They renamed the developing area Kelvin Park, posting regular ads in The Globe and Mail selling parcels of land perfect for the construction of new homes.
 They set up a sales office on Gerrard and Greenwood and offer to drive prospective buyers from the office to Kelvin Park.
 In their ads, they offer plots of land for sale touting the recent installation of the Toronto Civic Railways line along with the scenic view of the lake, picturesque glens and winding stream fringed with beautiful trees.
 These ads ran until 1913.